Contact

 The British Energy Security Strategy Policy Paper (Department for Energy Security and Net Zero, Prime Minister's Office, 10 Downing Street and Department for Business, Energy & Industrial Strategy, 2022) highlights the need to address our underlying vulnerability to international oil and gas prices by reducing dependence on imported oil and gas.
 This transition is largely based on the delivery of renewable energy projects to reduce exposure to volatile fossil fuel markets.

-DBS will help by generating clean, sustainable, and secure energy from within the UK, helping to meet the UK’s growing demand for energy while making a significant contribution to the Government’s ambition to deliver up to 50GW of offshore wind by 2030.
+The DBS offshore wind farms would help by generating clean, sustainable, and secure energy from within the UK, helping to meet the UK’s growing demand for clean energy.

 Other pages you might be interested in